10 Days to a Less Defiant Child

 With over twenty-two years of practice as a child, teen, and family psychologist behind me, I continue to be humbled by how complex we all are as human beings.
 Yet, when it comes to parenting difficult and defiant children and teens, I think we make it more complex than it needs to be.

-To help any defiant child or teen, keep the following points in mind and truly take positive action.
-I have seen over and over how defiant behavior can be significantly lowered in children and teens--usually in week and often less than a few days.
+To help any defiant child or teen, keep the following points in mind and take positive action.
+I have seen over and over how defiant behavior can be significantly lowered in children and teens—usually in week or even less than a few days: